pump-io/pump.io/CONTRIBUTING.md

 test`, but you don't have to since that will take a while and will be run automatically when you submit your change back to the project.

+You can find more notes about hacking on the codebase in [HACKING.md][].

 ## Sending a Pull Request

 Almost done!
 The next step is to upload your branch and send a Pull